CSE2307SP26/project-hashimoto-eke-okoro/README.md

 6. A bank customer should be able to close an existing account.
 (Hashimoto)
 7. A bank customer should be able to transfer money from one account to another.
 (Kelenna)
 8. A bank adminstrator should be able to collect fees from existing accounts when necessary.
 (Kelenna)
 9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.
+(Hashimoto) A bank customer should be able to view a mini-statement showing only the last N transactions for an account.
+(Kelenna) A bank customer should be able to assign a custom nickname to their accounts for easier identification. enhancement (Kelenna)

+## Completed this iteration:

+9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.
+(Hashimoto) A bank customer should be able to view a mini-statement showing only the last N transactions for an account.
+(Kelenna) A bank customer should be able to assign a custom nickname to their accounts for easier identification. enhancement (Kelenna)

 ## What user stories do you intend to complete next iteration?
-We intend to complete the following stories.
-We have completed at the moement stories 1-8.

-9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.